thelukester92/ecs-engine-for-iphone/Engine/notes.md

 * "collision" is the colliding layer's name always.
 * Only .plist levels are allowed.
 * Only rectangle colliders are used in tile collisions.
-* Entites get stuck on verticle tile seams.
-* LGSystem.init (not initWithScene) breaks everything without being clearly broken.
+* All tile layers are set to background.

 # Todo

+* Move the logic for parsing .plist outside of the tile system -- the tile system should only have an addLayer: method.
+* Add an "isCollision" flag to TileLayers.
+* Add a "zIndex" to TileLayers.
 * Allow for multiple components of one type on a single object (colliders, renderables) -- use a dictionary of arrays.
-* Make the TileSystem manage entity-to-tile collisions.
-Tiles should not be entitites any more.
-* Move the logic for parsing .plist outside of the engine -- the tile system should only have an addLayer: method.
-* Add an "isCollision" flag to TileLayers.
-* Use axis of least penetration for tile collisions.
+* Adjust the collision system's canMove boolean values so that a rectangle resting on a static object cannot be moved based on impulse vector.